ChrisVilches/Ruby-Behavior-Tree/README.md

 ### Custom condition

 Creating a condition as a class.
+The `should_tick?` method must be overriden, and it must return a `boolean` value.

 ```ruby
 class CustomCondition < BehaviorTree::Decorators::Condition